>> February 18, 2011

 Background of Ranau (as altitude training site)

 Ranau is a district that located around 100km from the state capital, Kota Kinabalu.
 Ranau is known for its hilly geographic structure and has many wonderful places including the mount Kinabalu (4,095m).
 The average elevation of Ranau is not known but according to Sabah Tourism the place is at 1,176m above the sea level, whereby most probably measured at the town.
 The average temperature ranges from 16°C at night to 24°C in the day.
-Following is an estimate all-day temperature in Ranau:
+Following is an estimate all-day temperature in Ranau (near Kundasang and some other places):

 02:00 A.M - 19°C 08:00 A.M - 20°C 02:00 P.M - 25°C 08:00 P.M - 19°C

-Ranau has several potential sites for altitude training which are easily accessible from the main road.
-One of the sites is Kundasang that situated approximately 12 km from Ranau town with the altitude of 2,000m above the sea level (measured at Kundasang golf club) and is classified as moderate altitude.
+Ranau has several potential sites for altitude training in which are easily accessible from the main road.
+One of the sites is at Kundasang, a small town (part of Ranau) that situated approximately 12 km from Ranau town, located at altitude (average) of 1,600m above the sea level (2,000m at Kundasang golf club) and this place could be classified moderate altitude.

-Another potential site for altitude training is at Bundu Tuhan that located around 25km from Ranau town towards Kota Kinabalu.
-The altitude for Bundu Tuhan is around 1,770m above the sea level, also classified as moderate altitude.
+Another potential site for altitude training is at Bundu Tuhan that located around 30km from Ranau town towards Kota Kinabalu.
+The altitude for Bundu Tuhan is around 1,770m above the sea level, also classified moderate altitude.

 High altitude is the best done with "live high - train low" method.
 This method will require you to live (not train) at an altitude area for at least 8 hours a day for 4-6 weeks long.
 During the period, the training is done at sea level or low altitude.
 The physiological changes is happened while you're exposed with the environment while living at altitude.

-Ranau sports complex has the finest condition setting as a training ground for all sports.
-The cooler temperature (average of 21°C during training time, A.M & P.M), fresh air, and beautiful scenery will be the advantage for athletes to train harder on the high-demand workouts.
-Moreover, this kind of peaceful environment enable the athletes to get more comfortableness and subsequently maximize the training performances.
+RSC has the finest condition setting as a training ground for all sports.
+The cooler temperature (average of 21°C during standard training times, A.M & P.M), fresh air, and beautiful scenery and so on would be the advantages for athletes as these conditions would allow the athletes to push the body greater than that of training at less favorable places or conditions.
+The peaceful environments would promote more comfortableness and this would maximise the training performance.

 Quick tips for altitude training